 What is CITES?
 The acronym stands for The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

-Now that we have an understanding for what CITES stands for, let’s simplify how they function.
-The convention is an international, legally binding agreement that entered into force on July 1, 1975.
-Barbados became a Party to this Multilateral Environmental Agreement (MEA) on December 9, 1992.
+Now that we know what CITES stands for, let’s simplify how it functions.
+The Convention is an international, legally binding agreement that entered into force on July 1st, 1975.
+Barbados became a Party to this Multilateral Environmental Agreement (MEA) on December 9th, 1992.

 To ensure adequate implementation of the provisions of the Convention, the Government of Barbados has enacted CITES specific national legislation called the International Trade in Endangered Species of Wild Fauna and Flora Act, 2006–3.
 This gives the international convention the force of law in Barbados.

 The implementation of CITES in Barbados is the responsibility of all members of the public, as well as the national CITES Management Authority, with advice from the national CITES Scientific Authority.

 It is critical to understand the above as it will guide you through the correct protocol and prevent you from the associated fines for breaching protocol.
 The organization’s main focus is to regulate the trade of and protect what is truly the precious commodities in our individual ecosystems and promote healthy biodiversity.